How to Apply

 Applications for follow-on activities will be considered under exceptional circumstances.*

 Applications should be made using the application form available to down load under ‘Related Resources’ at the end of this page.
-You can submit the completed form via e-mail to UGC@cf.ac.uk or fax (02920 870186) but we also require signatures from two academic referees (one being your Director of Postgraduate Research Studies).
-Electronic signatures are acceptable.
-If you are unable to get signatures from your referees, we are happy to accept an e-mail of support from them instead.
-Hard copy forms can be sent via the internal mail, or hand delivered to the University Graduate College Office, Hadyn Ellis Building, Maindy Road.
+Please submit the completed form via e-mail to UGC@cf.ac.uk or fax (02920 870186) but we also require electronic signatures from two academic referees (one being your Director of Postgraduate Research Studies).
+If you are unable to get signatures from your referees, we are happy to accept an email of support from them instead.
 You can also find answers to the most frequently asked questions we receive about the scheme, here.

-In no more than 500 words, applicants are asked to provide an account of the nature of the activity, who will benefit from it, how the activity will be carried out, previous activities (if any), plans for future activities (if any), evidence of a cross-School constituency, and a proposed budget.
+In no more than 500 words, applicants are asked to provide an account of the nature of the activity, who will benefit from it, how the activity will be carried out, previous activities (if any), plans for future activities (if any), and evidence of a cross-School constituency.
+Applicants must also provide a detailed budget, including costs for publicity, catering and simultaneous translation, where applicable.
 Applications should include details of any funding applied for or received from other sources.
 They should also state who will organise the events and whether there will be a steering committee.